-Consider how all the services we commission and procure might improve the economic, social and environmental well-being of the area.
+Ensure that all the services we commission and procure, improve the economic, social and environmental wellbeing of the area.

-- Develop a new joint Corporate Procurement Strategy to ensure procurement of services: - Take into account the need to minimise emissions and reduce the negative impacts of transportation when purchasing goods and services - Takes steps to minimise carbon dioxide and other greenhouse gas emissions through the detailed consideration of products and services procured. - Considers the environmental performance of all suppliers and contractors, and encouraging them to conduct their operations in an environmentally sensitive manner - Maximises the use of recycled products and products derived from reclaimed materials - Select products / services that have minimal effect on the depletion of natural resources and biodiversity. - Ensure that local enterprises are encouraged to bid to the Councils' business - Conduct a review of existing product areas and their associated environmental impacts - Look to move to green energy supplies for the Councils' estate - Minimise the environmental impact of our canteens through new contracts.
+- Develop a new joint Corporate Procurement Strategy to ensure procurement of services: - Take into account the need to minimise emissions and reduce the negative impacts of transportation when purchasing goods and services - Takes steps to minimise carbon dioxide and other greenhouse gas emissions through the detailed consideration of products and services procured. - o Considers the environmental performance of all suppliers and contractors, and encouraging them to conduct their operations in an environmentally sensitive manner

+- Maximises the use of recycled products and products derived from reclaimed materials - Select products / services that have minimal effect on the depletion of natural resources and biodiversity. - Ensure that local enterprises are encouraged to bid to the Councils' business - Conduct a review of existing product areas and their associated environmental impacts - Look to move to green energy supplies for the Councils' estate - o Minimise the environmental impact of our canteens through new contracts. - Investing in sustainable funds where appropriate